-- 15.1 Each member of the Audit & Risk Committee during 2022 was an independent, non-executive director.
-During 2022, the Audit & Risk Committee comprised: - T Vonhoff (Chair) (appointed Chair 6 May 2021); - M Dwyer; and - J Fahey. - 15.2 Members of the Audit & Risk Committee are financially literate and the Board is of the opinion that the members of the committee possess sufficient financial expertise and knowledge of the industry in which Iress operates.
-Details of the qualifications of the Audit & Risk Committee members and their attendance at committee meetings are included in the Annual Report. - 15.3 The Audit & Risk Committee reviews the financial statements, adequacy of financial controls and the annual external audit arrangements and reviews and oversees systems of risk management and internal controls.
-It monitors the controls and financial reporting systems, applicable Company policies, national and international accounting standards and other regulatory or statutory requirements. - 15.4 The Audit & Risk Committee also liaises with Iress' external auditors, reviews the scope of their activities, their remuneration and independence, and advises the Board on their appointment and removal.
-The lead external audit partner and review partner are each rotated periodically. - 15.5 The CFO, other relevant company officers (as required) and the lead external audit partner participate at meetings of the Audit & Risk Committee. - 15.6 The Board has adopted a policy that Iress' external auditor shall not provide non-audit services that may detract from the external auditor's independence and impartiality or be perceived as doing so.
-Any other services provided by the external auditor are reviewed on a case by case basis and must be approved in advance by the Audit & Risk Committee Chair where the value of those services is below a specified value or by the full committee where that value is exceeded. - 15.7 The Board requires the external auditor to attend Iress' Annual General Meeting to answer questions from security holders relevant to the audit.
-The external auditor was present at Iress' 2022 Annual General Meeting. - 15.8 Iress, through the Audit & Risk Committee, has complied with its obligations under Recommendation 4.1(a)(1) and (2) and Recommendation 7.1(a)(1) and (2) of the ASX Corporate Governance Principles and Recommendations. - 15.9 In addition, in satisfaction of Recommendation 4.2 of the ASX Corporate Governance Principles and Recommendations and in conjunction with the Corporations Act, the Board, before it approves Iress' financial statements for a relevant financial period, receives from its CEO/MD and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+- (e) assessing, at least annually, the adequacy, independence and effectiveness of Internal Audit and providing feedback to management. - 15.10 It is expected that CEO/MD, Chief Financial Officer and Chief Risk Officer (and other relevant company officers as required) will attend each meeting of the Audit & Risk Committee.
+The external auditor and the internal auditor are also invited to attend meetings of the Audit & Risk Committee. - 15.11 Iress, through the Audit & Risk Committee, has complied with its obligations under Recommendations 4.1(a)(1) and (2) and Recommendations 7.1(a)(1), (2) and 7.3(a) of the ASX Corporate Governance Principles and Recommendations. - 15.12 In addition, in satisfaction of Recommendation 4.2 of the ASX Corporate Governance Principles and Recommendations and in conjunction with the Corporations Act, the Board, before it approves Iress' financial statements for a relevant financial period, receives from its CEO/MD and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.